2018 Award Categories

 Tourism Event of the Year

 This award covers events and festivals of a substantial nature, involving large volumes of visitors and a timed programme.
 This would usually be either over a weekend, week(s), month or season.
-The event is likely to have an audited or estimated footfall in excess of 20,000 visitors.
 It can be for either a paid entry or free audience/attendance event.
 The event can be a one off or an annual event with a proven track record.

 Visitor Information Award